mongodb/genny/docs/using.md

 ### What is AutoRun?

-AutoRun is a utility to allow workload authors to determine scheduling of their workloads without having to commit to a separate repo.
-The utility is specifically designed for users who are using DSI through Evergreen.
-To use AutoRun, make sure your project has integrated DSI with Evergreen as explained [here](https://github.com/10gen/dsi/wiki/DSI-In-Evergreen).
+AutoRun was a utility to allow workload authors to determine scheduling of their workloads without having to commit to a separate repo.
+Autorun is now deprecated, and any modifications to what Genny tasks should run should happen in the Evergreen Configuration found in the [DSI Repo](https://github.com/10gen/dsi/tree/master/evergreen/system_perf).

-AutoRun searches in `[workspace]/src/*/src/workloads` and assumes that all workload repos, including Genny itself, are checked out in `[workspace]/src`.

-Based on these, Genny generates task defintion files that are used by Evergreen.
-See [Auto-generated Genny Tasks](evergreen/system_perf/README.md) for more information.

 ### Configuring AutoRun

+!!! warning AutoRun in Genny is deprecated and no longer used

+    AutoRun is no longer available in Genny.
+    This documentation is kept for historical purposes only.

 Genny automatically runs workloads based on the evergreen environment (variables from `bootstrap.yml` and `runtime.yml` in DSI) and an optional AutoRun